subspace/autonomys-beneficiary-verification/README.md

-# Autonomys EVM Address Verification
+# Autonomys EVM Beneficiary Address Association

 A React application that allows users to verify their EVM addresses by submitting them to the Autonomys Network through a `system.remark` transaction.
 This creates a permanent on-chain record linking a Substrate wallet to an EVM address for verification purposes.

 ## Features

 ### Core Functionality
-✅ **EVM Address Verification** - Submit EVM addresses to Autonomys Network via `system.remark` transactions
+✅ **EVM Beneficiary Address Association** - Submit EVM addresses to Autonomys Network via `system.remark` transactions
 ✅ **Address Validation** - Full EIP-55 checksum validation for EVM addresses
 ✅ **Transaction Tracking** - Real-time status updates and transaction hash display
 ✅ **Network Integration** - Direct connection to Autonomys Network mainnet